geekbozu/FF1_Tools/README.md

 Decompression has been tested most visual assets are compressed and have been succsessfully been able to extract images.

 Packing of DPK/PCK files still needs work.
-There is a WORD missing from the PCK file structure that I do not know what is nor have I put the time in with a debugger to figure out.
+There is a 0x2 byte field in the file structure that I do not know what is nor have I put the time in with a debugger to figure out.
+Currently the depacker prepends it to the file name.